okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 Hibernate DDL creation is a nice feature for PoCs or small projects.
 For more significant projects that have a complex deployment workflow and features like version rollback in case of a significant issue, the solution is not sufficient.

 There are several tools to handle database migrations, and one of the most popular is [Flyway](https://flywaydb.org/), which works flawlessly with Spring Boot.
 Briefly, Flyway looks for SQL scripts on your project's resource path and runs all scripts not previously executed in a defined order.
-Flyway store what files were executed into a particular table called `SCHEMA_VERSION`.
+Flyway stores what files were executed into a particular table called `SCHEMA_VERSION`.

 First, add Flyway as a dependency in your `pom.xml`.
 When Spring Boot detects Flyway on the classpath, it will run it on startup: